seape/seape.github.io/src/techniques/github/post_site_using_git.md

   - github
   - gitpage
 ---

-# How to post you site on using Git

 ## Pre-requirement
 You should know how to use git.
 And how to push your project on github.